Real Kakamora F.C.: Founding and early success (1969-1997)

 Real Kakamora's origins go back to when football was introduced to Makira-Ulawa by the officials and missionaries of the Church of Melanesia as part of physical education programs.
 By the 1950s and 60s, the sport had become incredibly popular within the province, prompting missionary C.E.
 Fox to found his own club, which he named Flying Fox FC.
-Like many church-based clubs at the time, they began competing in the top division of the recently-created Honiara FA League, which at the time served as the premier football competition in the Solomon Islands.
+Like many clubs at the time, they began competing in the top division of the recently-created Honiara FA League, which at the time served as the premier football competition in the Solomon Islands.

-In 1968, KAMP United, a club composed of former students from prominent Honiara secondary schools, won the HFA Rothmans Cup, an FA Cup-like competition featuring clubs of all divisions from the Honiara FA League.
-Following their victory and the conclusion of the league season, members of both Flying Fox and KAMP United approached each other regarding a potential merger of the two sides, and before the start of the 1969 season, Fox finalized an agreement to form Kakamora Football Club.
-KAMP’s top young players, such as captain John Wheatley and goalkeeper Patterson Seda, joined Kakamora as a result of the merger.
+In 1968, KAMP United, a club composed of former students from prominent Honiara secondary schools, won the Rothmans HFA Cup, an FA Cup-like competition featuring clubs of all divisions from the Honiara FA League.
+Following their victory and the conclusion of the league season, members of both Flying Fox and KAMP United approached each other regarding a potential merger of the two sides, and before the start of the 1969 season, Fox finalised an agreement to form Kakamora Football Club.
+KAMP’s top young players, such as captain John Wheatley and goalkeeper Patteson Seda, joined Kakamora as a result of the merger.

 In their very first season, Kakamora topped the Honiara FA League table to win their first title.
-After narrowly missing out on retaining it the following year, Kakamora proceeded to embark on a run of unprecedented dominance, capturing six consecutive league titles from 1971 to 1976.
-Despite failing to secure a seventh in 1977, they managed to win the HFA Rothmans Cup, defeating Sunbeam 5-3 in the final.
-During this time, Kakamora and its players became “household names” in Solomon football, as they were well-regarded for helping popularize the sport in the country and introducing a more modernized style of play to their contemporaries, helping the Solomon Islands earn the nickname of “Brazil of the South Pacific”.
+After missing out on retaining it the following year, Kakamora proceeded to embark on a run of unprecedented dominance, capturing six consecutive league titles from 1971 to 1976.
+Despite failing to secure a seventh in 1977, they managed to win the HFA Cup, defeating Sunbeam 5-3 in the final.
+During this time, Kakamora and its players became “household names” in Solomon football, as they were well-regarded for helping popularise the sport in the country and introducing a more modernised style of play to their contemporaries, helping the Solomon Islands earn the nickname of “Brazil of the South Pacific”.
 Wheatley was named as captain of the national team, while Seda served as its goalkeeper.
-Other young Kakamora stars, such as Wilson Maelaua, Henry Suri, Nelson Boso, and David Oli also became key contributors for the national team during this period, and were integral to Kakamora's success during the decade.
+Other young Kakamora stars, such as Wilson Maelaua, Henry Suri, Nelson Boso, and Donald Bennett also became key contributors for the national team during this period, and were integral to Kakamora's success during the decade.